routingblog/arbitration/content/docs/problems.md

 # Anti-SLAPP

-- Arbitration is not an “official proceeding authorized by law” and thus not subject to anti-<abbr title="Strategic lawsuits against public participation">SLAPP</abbr> protection. [^CenturyChamberlain1]
+- Arbitration is not an “official proceeding authorized by law” and thus not subject to anti-<abbr title="Strategic Lawsuits Against Public Participation">SLAPP</abbr> protection. [^CenturyChamberlain1]

 # Possible Advantages